wdi-sf-fall/notes/week_10_angular_and_reviews/day_02_socket_css_ionic/socket-io/README.md

 First of all, we need to know a bit about WebSockets before Socket.IO will make sense.

+WebSockets are in the realm of HTTP or AJAX.
+They are a method for two computers to talk to each other.
+In the common case where you have your web browser talk to your server, the browser had to initiate all the requests and the server could merely respond.
+WebSockets allow for both sides to send messages back and forth.

 ![WebSocket Graphic](websocket-client-server.png)

+Ignore the SSE portion of the below graphic.
+XHR is like your AJAX (XmlHttpRequest).
+Note the difference between AJAX and WebSocket.
+In AJAX all interaction need to be initiated by the client.
+In the WebSocket example, the server is able to send messages at its leisure.

 ![WebSockets vs Poll](websocket-vs-poll.png)